HendrikCromboom/name-of-your-business/README.md

 [X] The readme is divided in sections

-[?]
-The readme is fun to read
+[X] The readme is fun to read

 [X] The readme looks good

-[?]
-The readme is clear, even for someone that has no idea what is going on
+[X] The readme is clear, even for someone that has no idea what is going on

 ##### I'm So Meta, Even This Acronym